-If you’re not familiar with this marketing strategy and why it’s so important, here’s a basic breakdown: Gated content, fundamentally, is a written asset that’s only accessible through a call to action such as a form fill or subscription.
+If you’re not familiar with this marketing strategy and why it’s so important, here’s a basic breakdown: Gated content, fundamentally, is a content asset that’s only accessible through a call to action such as a form fill or subscription.
 Its main purpose is to act as a means for gathering key information from your website visitors in order to convert them into prospective leads.

 When high-value web content is not gated, clients lose leads and miss opportunities to convert readers on an asset that took several weeks to conceptualize, research, write, edit and design.
 Put simply: A lot of time and money went into the white paper’s production, and gating it with a form fill provides a bigger ROI.